Skip to content

 2. Merge families (put family members into the same household)

-Go to Members > Family > Merge. use the same process to run the Possible Duplicate Family Reports.
+Go to People > Family > Merge, and use the same process to run the Possible Duplicate Family Reports.
 Start at the top and work your way down.

 3. Archive/Delete people.